 In our first rendition of the company, we partnered with two private duty agencies (which were franchises in Austin) and developed software that was able to reduce their overhead costs by 50% and almost double their capacity to recruit and retain caregivers.
 At this point, we thought that one of these two franchisors would welcome this new service, but incredibly, both told us that they were under contracts from other software vendors and could not bring in any new vendors in to compete.
 While the door was shut to us partnering with large private duty agencies, we still knew that partnership with other groups, such as non-profits, assisted living facilities, and skilled nursing facilities would be a possibility, but we first had to prove our software was robust and reliable prior to delving into those partnerships.

-First, a Keep Safe Care license will cost significantly less than purchasing a traditional franchise.
+First, a Keep Safe Care Affiliate license will cost significantly less than purchasing a traditional franchise.
 The traditional franchising model presently involves paying a franchise fee of between $100,000 and $250,000 per location, and a monthly royalty of between 4% to 6% of gross revenues, along with additional advertising fee assessed of between 2% to 4% of a franchisee’s gross revenues.
 Across the 97 franchisors in the US, these fees are 8% of gross revenues on average.
-As an alternative, the Keep Safe Care model instead a software license for $10,000 (on average) and then charges a small monthly fee of $1,000 to $3,500.
-Essentially, a Keep Safe Care licensee receives the same service as with any other franchisor, but with substantially lower startup costs and lower recurring royalty payments.
-In addition to reducing costs associated with purchasing a private duty franchise, operational cost savings generated using the caregiving recruitment, curation and management system now branded as Keep Safe Care Direct will also apply for Keep Safe Care affiliates.
-These affiliates will be able to differentiate themselves in the marketplace by paying their caregivers more, matching careseeker’s needs with caregiver’s abilities and location, and operating a private duty agency with one half the overhead of a traditional franchised agency, undercutting their competition by $2 to $5 per hour.
+As an alternative, the Keep Safe Care model instead sells a software license for $7,500 and then charges a small monthly fee of $1,000 to $3,500.
+Essentially, a Keep Safe Care Affiliate licensee receives the same service as with another other franchisor, but with substantially lower startup costs and lower recurring royalty payments.
+In addition to reducing costs associated with purchasing a private duty franchise, operational cost savings generated using the Keep Safe Care Direct system will also apply for Keep Safe Care Affiliates.
+These Affiliates will be able to differentiate themselves in the marketplace by paying their caregivers more, matching Careseeker’s needs with caregiver’s abilities and location, and operating a private duty agency with one half the overhead of a traditional franchised agency.
 On top of that, these affiliates will be able to operate with fewer employees and be able to make 25% to 50% more in profits in comparison with traditional franchises.
 The number one difficulty in running a private duty agency: caregiver recruitment, curation, management, scheduling, and payroll, will be offloaded and automated by the Keep Safe Care Direct software.
 This will allow Keep Safe Care affiliates to focus more on marketing for new careseekers and less on chasing caregivers.

 Putting it altogether